MontiCore/cd4analysis/README.md

 * loading symbols from symbol files,
 * transforming CDs into a graphical svg format, and
 * computing the semantic difference of 2 CDs.
+* merging 2 CDs (iff the result is semantically sound)

 The requirements for building and using the CD tool are that Java 8, Git, and Gradle are installed and available for use e.g. in Bash.